NeovaHealth/ARNIE/README.md

 Contributions more than welcome!

-Feel free to contact me for questions:
-Gregor Lenz <gregorlenz@neovahealth.co.uk>
+Feel free to contact the maintainer for questions: Gregor Lenz <gregorlenz@neovahealth.co.uk>